Alessandro1103/obsidian/Vault1/Zettelkasten/Local Search.md

 The **Simulated Annealing**:
 escape local maxima by allowing some "bad" moves but gradually decrease their size and frequency

 Idea $\rightarrow$ keep k states in memory instead of 1.
 At each step, all successors of k states are generated, if any is a goal, stop.
+Often, all k states end up on same local hill.
+If we choose k successors randomly, biased towards good ones, this leads to **Stochastic Beam Search**.

+The **Genetic Algorithms**:

 ---